danielgottt/CyberBodega/README.md

                                                                                              Continuously Updated Since 16 July 2020

 ```
-I mainly use this for personal reference, but if you find it useful, feel free to bookmark.
+### I mainly use this for personal reference, but if you find it useful, feel free to bookmark.
 Enjoy!

+# 🤔 WANT TO CONTRIBUTE?

 # Contents